-There is no assurance that the acquisitions of the Big South Fork Medical Center, Jamestown Regional Medical Center or CarePlus Center will be accretive to our earnings or otherwise improve our results of operations.
-The Company suspended operations at Jamestown Regional Medical Center in June 2019, as a result of the termination of its Medicare agreement.
-The Company plans to reopen the hospital upon securing adequate capital to do so.
-The reopening plans have also been disrupted by the COVID-19 pandemic and the timing of the reopening has been delayed and is now intended for mid-2021.
+There is no assurance that the acquisitions of the Big South Fork Medical Center, Jamestown Regional Medical Center or CarePlus Clinic will be accretive to our earnings or otherwise improve our results of operations.
+The Company suspended operations at Jamestown Regional Medical Center in June 2019, as a result of the termination of its Medicare agreement and other factors.
+The reopening plans have also been disrupted by the COVID-19 pandemic and the timing of the reopening has been delayed.
+The Company is evaluating whether to reopen the facility as an acute care hospital or as another type of healthcare facility.

 On March 1, 2021, the Company closed Jellico Community Hospital after the City of Jellico issued a 30-day termination notice for the lease of the building.
-This closure is not expected to have a negative impact on the current position of the business or the longer-term business strategy.